 - Nursing staff meets with patients three times per day (once each shift) to assess how patients are doing.
 Both registered nurses and mental health associates are available 24/7 to provide support and assistance.

 - Typically, patients are assigned an individual therapist during the first or second week after admission and meet twice per week with the therapist.
+A third session is available for an additional fee.

 - Patients with other types of psychiatric issues such as addictions or eating disorders are assigned additional treatment interventions as indicated.